rebootoio/vaxiin-doc/docs/introduction/overview.md

 **Zombies are servers** that are reachable out-of-band via their BMC (thus they’re alive), but have no accessible OS running (thus they’re dead).
 Which makes them “living dead servers”, aka “zombies”.
 By forcing you to manually recover them from this state, they feed on your brain power.
 How cunning of them.

+### So what can Vaxiin do for me?
+Great question! we cover the common use cases [here](../introduction/use-cases).

 ### Basic architecture of Vaxiin

 There are 2 components to Vaxiin:
 * **The Agent** runs on your servers while they’re alive.
 Its basic role is to send a simple ping to the Vaxiin server, as a form of a [dead man’s switch](https://en.wikipedia.org/wiki/Dead_man%27s_switch).
-It’s what allows Vaxiin to run a fully automated zombie recovery process.
+You only need it when you want Vaxiin to **automatically recover zombies in the background**.
 * **The Server** handles all API calls from agents and operators.
-But you don’t need to interact with it directly - that’s what the CLI is there for.
+But you don’t need to interact with it directly - that’s what the [CLI](../cli-reference/overview) is there for.

 ### And the name, Vaxiin?